apereo/cas/docs/cas-server-documentation/ticketing/Configuring-Ticketing-Components.md

 - Choose a technology that shows promising results under *your expected load*, having run [performance and stress tests](../high_availability/High-Availability-Performance-Testing.html).
 - Choose a technology that does not depend on outside processes and systems as much as possible, is self-reliant and self contained.

 The above simply outlines suggestions and guidelines you may wish to consider.
-Any option and decision presents various pros and cons and in the end, you must decide which drawbacks or advantages provide you with the best experience.
+Each option presents various pros and cons and in the end, you must decide which drawbacks or advantages provide you with the best experience.

 ### Cache-Based Ticket Registries